knative/docs/docs/eventing/sugar/README.md

 ### Broker Named Trigger Example

-More than one Trigger could be configured in the filter annotation, when the following Knative Service is created:
+Using the `autotrigger.eventing.knative.dev/broker` annotation, the Addressable can control which Broker name is used in the spec of the managed Trigger (spec.broker), when the following Knative Service is created:

 ```yaml
 apiVersion: serving.knative.dev/v1